Can I change information from the LOI stage to the application stage?

 Who should write the Letters of Support and to whom should they be addressed?

 Each person listed as key personnel should write a Letter of Support.
-Any group or individual willing to speak for or recommend the dissemination project is also encouraged to complete a letter.
+Any group or individual willing to speak for or recommend the implementation project is also encouraged to complete a letter.
 Letters of Support should be addressed to the PI, consolidated into a single PDF, and uploaded into PCORI Online.

 A Letter of Support is also required from the PI of the original PCORI-funded research project if he or she is not the proposed PI of the current application.